hardisj/erinsaudiocorner/content/english/loudspeakers/Arendal_1961_tower.md

 ### Sealed vs Ported

 The speaker was tested in sealed configuration.
 I did perform an outdoor ground plane check to compare the difference between sealed and ported and have provided that in a section below.
 Note, however, the response is cut off below 40Hz as the noise floor the day I performed these tests was higher than acceptable to get proper < 30Hz response accuracy.
+The difference in response above 10kHz is almost certainly for the same reason.
+When a speaker is more directional and there is less SPL to overcome additional noise, the accuracy diminishes.
+But, this should give you a general idea of what you get in terms of low frequency response compared to the sealed configuration.

 <img align="left" src="https://dl.dropboxusercontent.com/s/meckg5iaox82b22/1961%20sealed%20vs%20ported.png?dl=0" alt="specs" width="100%" style="vertical-align:middle;margin:20px 0px"/><br clear="all" />
 <br>